czhlight/KB-QA/README.md

-If you want to learn about other research work in our lab, please pay attention to our Idea Lab's GitHub account.The address is https://github.com/WUT-IDEA.
+If you want to learn about other research work in our lab, please pay attention to our **IDEA** Lab's GitHub account.
+The address is https://github.com/WUT-IDEA.